migueeeel13/migueeeel13/README.md

-#🙉 Hi, my name is Miguel.
+# 💫 About Me:
-🎓 I am currently studying web development in A Coruña.
+📍I am currently studying web development in A Coruña.

 # 💻 Tech Stack: